-“SPICE” stands for the following bacterial species: Serratia, Pseudomonas, indole-positive Proteae (e.g. Proteus sp. [not mirabilis], Morganella spp.), Citrobacter spp., and Enterobacter spp.
+“SPICE” often stands for the following bacterial species: Serratia spp, Providencia spp, indole-positive Proteae (e.g. Proteus spp. [not mirabilis], Morganella spp.), Citrobacter spp., and Enterobacter spp.
 Some have also included Pseudomonas spp (“P”).

 These organisms (as well as Acinetobacter spp., at times “A” in SP”A”CE organisms) often have inducible chromosomal AmpC ß-lactamase genes that may be derepressed during therapy, conferring in vivo ß-lactam resistance despite apparent sensitivity in vitro (1,2).
 Because AmpC genes in clinical isolates are not routinely screened for in the laboratory, the following treatment approach to these organisms is often adopted (1).

-Contributed by Avi Geller, 3rd year Medical Student, Harvard Medical School
+Contributed in part by Avi Geller, Medical Student, Harvard Medical School, Boston, MA

 If you like this pearl, sign up under menu and receive future pearls right into your mailbox!